Epidemiology of snakebites: Africa

 Although Africa is home to four venomous snake families—Atractaspididae, Colubridae, Elapidae, and Viperidae—approximately 60% of all bites are caused by vipers alone.
 In drier regions of the continent, such as sahels and savannas, the saw-scaled vipers inflict up to 90% of all bites.
 The puff adder is responsible for the most fatalities overall, although saw-scaled vipers (Echis spp) inflict more bites in North African countries, where the puff adder is typically not found.
-Dendroaspis polylepis is classified as the snake of highest medical importance by the World Health Organization in Africa.
-The black mamba (Dendroaspis polylepis), although responsible for fewer snakebite incidents, is the species which has the highest mortality rate in Africa and in the world (per capita) if left untreated.
+The black mamba (Dendroaspis polylepis) is classified as the snake of highest medical importance in Africa by the World Health Organization, and although it is responsible for fewer snakebite incidents than snakes like puff adders, it is the species with the highest mortality rate in Africa and in the world (per capita) if left untreated.
 Before the advent of a polyvalent antivenom produced by the South African Institute for Medical Research, black mamba envenomation was certain to cause fatality (100% rate).

 Most bites occur in industrial plantations, which attract many types of snake prey.
 Banana plantations are associated with vipers such as night adders, while rubber and palm tree plantations attract elapids, including cobras and black mambas.
 Important African cobra species include the Cape cobra and the black-necked spitting cobra.
 In forested areas of Guinea, cobras may inflict more than 30% of all venomous bites.